haberdashPI/vscode-master-key/notes.md

   + implement validation
   - add/pass a unit test

-BUG: right when switching modes, we see insert but the editor responds as if it is in normal mode

 BUG: esc will be captured by palette even if its bound as a suffix (e.g. in a binding setup without esc for normal mode), preventing any commands from being run that are bound to that key;
   is this really a bug?
 I think this just requires that the user use appropriate `when` clauses here if they want `esc` to work this way.
   NOTE: we should document this limitation

-- add: command to remove keybindings
-- add: command to insert bindings in a new file (so they can be easily edited)

-- fix: have the extension activate on * for now BUT see idea in wish list

 unit tests: edge cases with recording edits
   - how about when I switch documents?